riverbed/steelscript/README.rst

   # Run the image in an interactive container
   docker run -it steelscript:latest /bin/bash

-From here you can start to use the SteelScript framework
+From here you can start to use the SteelScript framework.
+You can try some script examples.

-You can try some script examples like printing the Host Groups of an AppResponse appliance:
+1. Print the Host Groups of an AppResponse appliance:

 .. code:: shell

   python examples/appresponse-examples/print_hostgroups-formatted.py {appresponse fqdn or IP address} -u {admin account} -p {password}

-Get the licenses and services of a Client Accelerator Controller appliance:
+2. Get the licenses and services of a Client Accelerator Controller appliance:

 .. code:: shell

    python examples/cacontroller-examples/cacontroller-rest_api.py {client accelerator controller fqdn or IP address} --access_code {access_code}

-List the devices from NetIM Core:
+3. List the devices from NetIM Core:

 .. code:: shell